imkemayer/imkemayer.github.io/content/post/google-phd/index.md

 +++
-title = "I've been awarded a Google PhD fellowship in Machine Learning"
+title = "I've been awarded a Google PhD fellowship in Machine Learning."
 #subtitle = "Consistency results for treatment effect estimation with missing values."

 date = 2020-10-09T00:00:00